Excel Header Row (Table of Contents)

 - In the dropdown, under Good, bad & neutral, Right-click or select on the box in the palette entitled Normal – it is also called a Normal style.

 - Click on Modify option under normal.

-- Style dialog box appears, click on the Format in that window.
+- A style dialog box appears; click on the Format in that window.

-- Now, I changed the font style & size i.e. Calibri & font style to Regular, and I increased the font size to 16 from 11.
+- I changed the font style & size, i.e. Calibri & font style to Regular, and I increased the font size to 16 from 11.

-Once the desired changes are made, based on your preference, Click OK twice, i.e. in the format cells dialog box & style dialog box.
+Once the desired changes are made, click OK twice, i.e. in the format cells dialog box & style dialog box based on your preference.

-Note: Once you made changes in the font settings, you have to click on save option in the workbook, otherwise it will revert back to default normal style or theme font (i.e.default heading font is Calibri & font size is 11).
+Note: Once you made changes in the font settings, you have to click on the save option in the workbook; otherwise, it will revert back to the default normal style or theme font (i.e.default heading font is Calibri & font size is 11).